 Our Favorite Things to do at Great Sand Dunes National Park

-Of course, you have to climb the sand dunes!
+Of course, one of the things you have to do at the Great Sand Dunes is climb them!
 So that’s actually one of the first things we did after we arrived.
 There is a large parking area just past the visitor center, but it fills up quickly during the summer months and weekends.

 After parking, we headed out toward the dunes – which are located across the seasonal Medano Creek bed.
 This creek flows heavily with snow water that melts in the Spring months and into summer.
 You actually have to cross the creek to get to the dunes – and there’s no bridge.
 So you need to wade through the creek!!!

 Hiking the Great Sand Dunes is Tough Work!